wsor4035/dev.luanti.org/content/content-dev/modding-tips.md

 ### Translations

 * Does the UI provide reasonably enough space for translations?
-* Was at least one translation playtested?
+* Was at least one translation play-tested?
 * Do you avoid using string concatenation to include variable text?[^21]
 * Can all user-facing texts be translated?
 * Have all in-game images with baked-in, untranslatable texts, been replaced with text?[^22]